Skip to main content

 Profile Data Not Migrating

-Issue: Old profile configurations don't carry over
+Issue: v0.x profile configurations don't carry over to v1.0.0

 Authentication Fails